hanhanwu/Hanhan_Data_Science_Resources2/README.md

     * It also works for all data types, such as categorical, ordinal, interval or data with outliers
   * Cons for non-parametric tests:
     * Because non-parametric methods won't reduce the problem of estimating f to a small number of params as parametric methods do, so in order to achieve higher accuracy, non-parametric methods need much larger number of observations
-    * critical value tables for non-parametric tests are not inlcuded in many software packages...
+    * Critical value tables for non-parametric tests are not inlcuded in many software packages...
   * <b>Steps to do Hypothesis Testing with non-parametric tests</b>
     * H0 (NULL Hypothesis): There is no significant difference between sample mean and population mean
-    * H1 (ALTERNATIVE Hypothesis): There is significant significant difference between sample mean and population mean
+    * H1 (ALTERNATIVE Hypothesis): There is a significant difference between sample mean and population mean
     * Set significant level, decide it's one-tail or two-tail problem.
 Decide decision rule (when t reject null hypothsis)
     * Test Statistics - In non-parametric tests, the sample is converted into ranks and then ranks are treated as a test statistic
     * Compare test statistics and decision rule, to decide reject/accept null hypothesis